lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 ping google.com
 ```

-(Or download the file from [`lvgl-wayland/a`](https://github.com/lupyuen/lvgl-wayland/blob/master/a)

 Save the file and exit `nano`.

-(We may also copy the file `a` via a MicroSD Card.
+(Or download the file from [`lvgl-wayland/a`](https://github.com/lupyuen/lvgl-wayland/blob/master/a) and copy via a MicroSD Card.
 Check the next section for instructions.)

-When we're ready do coding on PinePhone, enter this at the command line...
+When we're ready do coding on PinePhone, enter this at the Terminal command line...

 ```bash
 . a